pepeiborra/gc-benchmarks/README.md

 ![][maxResidency.double]

 It's a bit surprising that the behaviour is so different between the two examples.
 More worryingly though, the memory usage seems to be linear with the number of iterations in our main loop.
 This is shown by the chart below illustrating the maximum residency per dataset size under the incremental collector for two different number of iterations.
-The two lines should be identical, as it is the case for the standard copy collector, but the graph shows how the two lines differ, with the version with a higher count of iterations using more memory.
+The two lines should be identical, as it is the case for the standard copy collector, but the graph shows the two lines differ, with the ExtraIterations version using more memory.
 What's going on ?

 ![][maxResidencyPerIterations]

-Drilling into how the heap evolves over time for a concrete example, using the Live bytes column of the `+RTS -S ~RTS` output, we can see that the incremental collector is "lagging behind" the main program, allowing the heap to grow very large without collecting the garbage:
+Drilling into how the heap evolves over time for a concrete example, using the Live bytes column of the `+RTS -S ~RTS` output, we can see that the incremental collector is "lagging behind" the main program, allowing the heap to grow very large before completing the garbage collection.

 ![][liveBytesComparisonDouble]